seanbaxter/circle/README.md

 // Find the most compatible compiled architecture for this device.
 // This maps a runtime value (the compute capability from the driver) to
-// a copmile-time enumerator from nvvm_arch_t, which is std::optional<nvvm_arch_t> find_best_arch(int device = 0) {
+// a compile-time enumerator from nvvm_arch_t, which is std::optional<nvvm_arch_t> find_best_arch(int device = 0) {
   int major, minor;
   cudaDeviceGetAttribute(&major, cudaDevAttrComputeCapabilityMajor, device);